 I have heard stories of parents of special needs children who for some, only felt unwelcome in worship but others who have been told their children were too disruptive to attend worship.
 I have heard stories of churchgoers who were specifically pointed out and shamed from the pulpit.
 The list goes on and on.

 Have I been disappointed or angered by folks in my Christian community?
 Sure!
 We’re a family and every family has its struggles.
 I have also witnessed true forgiveness and reconciliation.
 Because of my positive experience with organized religion and seeing God’s loving hand at work, I can invite others to meet Jesus with confidence.
-And it is the BEST to witness someone who never thought they’d find a loving Christian community find one and realize that God does love them and he always has.
+And it is the BEST to witness someone who never thought they’d find a loving Christian community find one and realize that God does love them and always has.